 2. Activate Your Existing Customers, Followers & Fans

 One important thing we always want brands to understand is that ambassadors shouldn’t be strangers to the companies they represent.
 What we mean here is that it would be more beneficial for your company to enlist ambassadors from an existing database tied to your brand.
-In most cases, this database consists of customers that have signed up to your company’s newsletter, for instance, or customers that follow you on Instagram.
+In most cases, this database consists of customers that have signed up for your company’s newsletter, for instance or customers that follow you on Instagram.

 Activating people from an existing database ensures that you will create an ambassador community for your brand full of people that already support what you do.
 Their advocacy for your company will therefore come from a place of authenticity, which is something that consumers pick up on.
 Unlike large-scale influencers that often aren’t familiar with the brands that they promote, ambassadors always care about the brands they represent.

 To add to the point above, it’s crucial to review and approve your ambassadors in a way that safeguards the values of your brand.
 Ideally, the lifestyle and online presence of your brand advocates should reflect and align with the ethos of your company.

 A thorough review and approval process subsequently helps to maintain an ambassador community of like-minded people and ensures that the people you enlist to be your brand ambassadors will help you to achieve your ambassador marketing goals.

 You could also use this process as a way to target specific locations and demographics that will enable you to create an ambassador community for your brand that stretches beyond your home base.
 The review and approval process is especially useful for brands looking to expand their customer base abroad.